 chahar believes that architectural design can and must transform the built environment in an equitable and innovative way.
 We believe that design is a collaborative process by nature.
 We join other designers, makers and artists in order to create responsive, context-driven, and thought-provoking architecture.

-Yasaman Esmaili is an architect and educator and the founding partner at studio chahar.
-She is currently an Adjunct Professor at the University of Washington, School of Architecture.
-Her work is focused on inward exploration and examination of existing presumptions in order to experiment with alternative design processes and create innovative, context-driven and beautiful spaces.
+Yasaman Esmaili is an architect and educator.
+Her work is focused on inward exploration and examination of existing presumptions in order to experiment with alternative design processes and create innovative, context-driven and phenomenological spaces.
 She believes that architects can play an important role in empowering the community and forming a social shift in the global society.
 Her collaborative work have resulted in the realization of Hikma Religious and secular complex in Dandaji Niger, the Gohar Khatoon Girls’ School in Afghanistan, and Niamey 2000, a multifamily housing project located in the capital of Niger, all of which have been widely published and recognized.
 Her most recent work, Hikma, received the Global LafargeHolcim 2018 Silver Award.